Pages

 Let me start out by saying, I have some of the best friends and family anyone could ask for.
 However, the first 2-3 months I was still missing everything about Korea.
 Then I grew into a deep state of depression.
 Everything about American culture became a huge turn off to me and I struggled to connect with the American way of life.
 I couldn't believe how much TV everyone was watching and I struggled to believe that Americans lived a healthy lifestyle.
 I saw so many people driving around in their cars all day and then waiting in line at the drive through windows at In & Out.
 I missed walking around the city streets, getting lost, and exploring new places.
 I couldn't do that here.
 Everything required a car, gas, time, money.
 Some of the best things in Seoul were free and all within walking distance.
 In America, I felt alone as I walked back to my house from the nearest parking lot on empty streets.
 I missed the crowded streets at 12 am on Monday nights and all of the bright lights and excitement.
 Everything back home just seemed dull.

 A part of me gave up.
 I wanted Asia and that was the only thing that was going to bring me happiness.
 I saw all of my friends from Korea traveling around the globe having the time of their lives and I was just sitting on my laptop typing paper after paper.
 Why did I give it all up?
-Just to get another stupid piece of paper that reads Master's Degree?
-Partly, but the other half of me returned home for my love.
-Things were getting serious and I wanted to progress my relationship to the next level.
-Hopefully by moving in together during the summer of 2012; but then there was my family.
+Just to get another piece of paper that reads Master's Degree?

-I am happy to say that I finally feel comfortable at home in San Diego!
-Although the transition was tough, I will be staying with my parents until the end of graduate school in December.
-Their love and support is what I need to finish off school while working in ESL classes during the semester.
+I am happy to say that after much re-seoulsearching, I finally feel comfortable at home in San Diego!
+Although the transition was tough, I will definitely be here after graduate school in December.
 My dreams are finally coming true.
 With several job opportunities upon graduation, my professional career as a ESL instructor is just beginning.
 This summer I will get my first peek into university teaching at the Japanese Women's University in Tokyo where I will be teaching for 3 months.
-Upon returning home I will be a teacher’s assistant in a well-known community college as well as a writing center instructor at another community college in San Diego.
+Upon returning home I will be a teacher’s assistant in a local community college as well as a writing center instructor at another community college in San Diego.
 This experience will help boost me into the programs so that I can hopefully become a part time adjunct at any community college in California.

 I will definitely be spending some time in Korea as soon as I am back on Asian soil.
 My blogging about Korea will never cease as my passion for the country is eternal.
 I hope many others have wonderful experiences in the country that brought me one of the best years of my life.
 As far as my acculturation process goes who knows.
 I think for the rest of my life I will be stuck in a state of marginalization, never fully accepting American culture or Korean culture.
 Korea changed who I am.
 I no longer identify fully with American culture.
 Bi-culturalism has become a part of my identity of which I am proud.